iamtrep/hubitat-dandanache/watchtower-app/README.md

 When you load a dashboard in a new tab for the first time (by clicking the dashboard name in the Watchtower app), a blank screen will appear where you can add dashboard tiles.

 **Note**: If you have just configured new monitored devices in the Watchtower app, there may not be enough data collected to display on the dashboard tiles.
-If a chart displays the **No data yet message**, don't worry.
+If a chart displays the **No data yet** message, don't worry.
 Simply check back later (e.g., in a day or two) to allow the application to collect sufficient data points.

 ### Dashboard Menu